 Influencing students and it shows - the biggest joy I get is when a shy student initiates greeting me, or when a struggling student improves in their final mark, or when a kid who does not care at all raises their hand to answer the question, or when a student comes to me at the end of the day, tells me happy birthday, and says he feels bad for nobody else remembering it, so he wants to give me 50/-, or when a student still wants to continue instrument lessons with me, or when a student comes to hug me, or when a student can memorise the step patterns in finding major and minor scales.

 Rest - this is huge!
 Being able to take it easy, stretch out my body, relax my mind, really have that time is a big gift.

 Having travelled - being exposed to other people and customs from different places always fascinates me, and humbles me in knowing how small-scale my world is.

-Writing - sometimes I get such joy and rush in writing, that I have to consider it a gift in pouring out things from my mind into words.
+Writing - sometimes I get such a joy and rush from writing that I have to consider it a gift in pouring out things from my mind into words.

 Capricorn season for some reason gets me very into my feelings.
 Many times I’ll get moody and withdrawn - not depressed - but just quiet and inward.
 So on my birthday, I didn’t announce it to anyone until after it happened, I just didn’t want to acknowledge it.
 I think because I have some made up child-like expectation in the back of my head of how the day’s supposed to go, but of course never does.
 Or something, I don’t know, and I just end up being sad.